Skip to main content

 Re-add approval gates when:

-• You modify the SOP in ways that could affect the gated branch.
+• You modify the AOP in ways that could affect the gated branch.

-• The assignment gains access to a new system.
+• The agent gains access to a new system.

 • Volume increases significantly (edge cases appear at scale that were rare before).